Create an effective mobile site

 To reach the most mobile customers, it helps to create a mobile website that's tailored to the small screen and makes it easy for people to make a purchase or take other action on your site.

 When designing your site, focus on simple navigation and highlighting local options of your business.
 AdWords also uses the speed at which your page loads to assess its usefulness to your customers.
-Here are a few resources that can help you transition your desktop website into one that's optimized for fingertip taps instead of mouse-clicks.

 Best practices for designing a mobile site

 When creating a mobile website use strategies that make the most of the size of mobile screens and how people use their phones.
 These strategies can help make sure your mobile site offers a great experience for customers and helps them accomplish their goals on your site.
 In turn, this means better business for you.Online sales